klust/windows-client-HPC/docs/3_Software/3_04_SSHFS.md

 On Linux, where it was first introduced, sshfs is a userspace file system.
 So one needs tp first install a piece of software called [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) to support user space file systems, and then the software that provides sshfs.
-Implementations on other file systems often follow a similar approach.
+Implementations on other operating systems often follow a similar approach.

 ## In Windows (and therefore CygWin)